zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    :nsec3: The parsed RDATA of Nsec3 record.

+.. zeek:id:: dns_NSEC3PARAM

+   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, msg: :zeek:type:`dns_msg`, ans: :zeek:type:`dns_answer`, nsec3param: :zeek:type:`dns_nsec3param_rr`)

+   Generated for DNS replies of type *NSEC3PARAM*.
+For replies with multiple answers, an individual event of the corresponding type is raised for each.

+   :c: The connection, which may be UDP or TCP depending on the type of the
+      transport-layer session being analyzed.

+   :msg: The parsed DNS message header.

+   :ans: The type-independent part of the parsed answer record.

+   :nsec3param: The parsed RDATA of NSEC3PARAM record.

 .. zeek:id:: dns_DS

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, msg: :zeek:type:`dns_msg`, ans: :zeek:type:`dns_answer`, ds: :zeek:type:`dns_ds_rr`)